bgoonz/docs-collection/github/developers/overview/secret-scanning-partner-program.md

 ---
 title: Secret scanning partner program
-intro: 'As a service provider, you can partner with {% data variables.product.prodname_dotcom %} to have your secret token formats secured through secret scanning, which searches for accidental commits of your secret format and can be sent to a service provider''s verify endpoint.'
+intro: "As a service provider, you can partner with {% data variables.product.prodname_dotcom %} to have your secret token formats secured through secret scanning, which searches for accidental commits of your secret format and can be sent to a service provider's verify endpoint."
 miniTocMaxHeadingLevel: 3
 redirect_from:
   - /partnerships/token-scanning/
   - /partnerships/secret-scanning
   - /developers/overview/secret-scanning
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - API
 shortTitle: Secret scanning